-Parboiling / Blanching
+Parboiling / Blanching the Cauliflower

 - Prepare a bowl with ice water in it.

-- Bring water to a boil then add the cauliflower pieces.
+- Bring water to a boil, then add the cauliflower pieces.
 Wait for the water to return to a boil and gently boil for 3 to 5 minutes.

 To perfectly achieve a scrumptious cauliflower meal, you might want to pair it with these spices and seasonings:

-- cream + sorrel
+- Cream and sorrel

-- curry + vinegar
+- Curry with vinegar

-- pine nuts + lime
+- Pine nuts and lime

 7 Low-Carb Cauliflower Recipes